Marwan Bishara: Life and career

+Marwan Bishara was born in Nazareth into a Christian Arab family.
+His mother was a school teacher and his father a health inspector and trade unionist; his siblings include Israeli former politician Azmi and Rawia Bishara (a chef, cookbook writer and restaurateur).

 Bishara earned a PhD in political sociology and strategic studies in 2005 from the École des hautes études en sciences sociales (EHESS) in 2005.
-His thesis, undertaken under the supervision of sociologist Alain Joxe is entitled "Israeli dependency relations with the United States after 1967: transnational relationship of patronage and the globalization of the Israeli-Palestinian deadlock".
-During this period, Bishara was a lecturer in International Relations at the American University of Paris and worked as a senior researcher at the Interdisciplinary Research Centre for peace and Strategic Studies (French) Centre interdisciplinaire de recherche sur la paix et d'études stratégiques (CIRPES) He also taught at the Parson School of design in Paris prior to that.
-Before joining Al Jazeera in 2007 he was senior political analyst for Abu Dhabi TV.
-In 2017-18 he joined St Anthony's college, Oxford University as an academic visitor, working on US Patron-Client relations in the Middle East.
+His thesis, undertaken under the supervision of sociologist Alain Joxe, is entitled "Israeli dependency relations with the United States after 1967: transnational relationship of patronage and the globalization of the Israeli-Palestinian deadlock".
+During this period, Bishara was a lecturer in International Relations at the American University of Paris and worked as a senior researcher at the Interdisciplinary Research Centre for peace and Strategic Studies (French) Centre interdisciplinaire de recherche sur la paix et d'études stratégiques (CIRPES) He also taught at Parsons School of Design in Paris prior to that.
+Before joining Al Jazeera in 2007, he was senior political analyst for Abu Dhabi TV.
+In 2017–18 he joined St Anthony's College, Oxford University, as an academic visitor, working on US Patron-Client relations in the Middle East.

-Marwan Bishara's journalistic output is prolific and spans over 30 years, appearing in The New York Times, Washington Post, Newsweek, The Guardian, Le Monde, Le Monde Diplomatique The Nation, Huffington Post among other outlets, including an ever growing collection of opinion pieces for Al Jazeera.
+Bishara's journalistic output is prolific and spans more than 30 years, appearing in The New York Times, Washington Post, Newsweek, The Guardian, Le Monde, Le Monde Diplomatique The Nation, Huffington Post, among other outlets, together with an ever-growing collection of opinion pieces for Al Jazeera.
 He has written in English, Arabic, Hebrew and French and has had his work translated into other languages.
-YouTube carries a large number of his analyses for Al Jazeera on current affairs in more than one language.
+YouTube carries a large number of his analyses for Al Jazeera on contemporary affairs in more than one language.

 Considered an authority on strategic affairs, notably US foreign policy, Cold War, and Middle Eastern relations, Bishara has been a consistent vocal critic of official policies, especially American and Soviet imperialism, European colonialism, and Middle East dictatorships.

 Bishara identifies as a liberal democrat in as far as he supports liberal democracy.
 He is also a pacifist and has written extensively on the futility and savagery of war, its disingenuous justifications and inherent misogyny preferring to press for diplomacy and conflict resolution.